 The other teams did similar things.
 One of the Amherst College cross country runners referred to a female runner as a "walking STD," and reportedly racist and homophobic comments were made as well.

 So far, these suspensions have happened only in the Ivy League and at Amherst.
 Are the male athletes at these schools so much coarser than their counterparts at big state schools?
 Are, say, the Ohio State football players that much more refined than the Amherst cross country runners?

-What makes it more ironic is that cross-country runners tend to be quiet, introverted, masochistic personalities.
+Cross-country runners tend to be quiet, introverted, masochistic personalities.
 They are far less boisterous, and rank far lower on the athletic/social totem pole, than their counterparts on the lacrosse, football, and basketball teams.
 (This isn't true of every last person, of course; but as a general rule, it holds.)

 Swimmers and soccer players also tend to be less socially aggressive, though wrestlers are often a bit more truculent.
 (Knowing you can beat the other guy up if it comes down to that tends to have that effect.)

 I spoke to a friend whose daughter goes to Amherst yesterday; she evidently told him that at least three or four guys on the cross country team there are gay.
 Why are they being penalized?
 And why are the straight guys who didn't make rude comments being punished alongside those who did?

 In fact, at the University of Minnesota, the opposite happened recently: the football players themselves threatened to boycott their bowl game because ten players accused of sexual assault were suspended from the team.
 (In fairness to those players, criminal charges were not brought against them; but there's also no question that all ten gang banged a drunk female student.)